 If the manuscript was presented partly or entirely in a conference, the author should clearly state the background information of the event, including the conference name, time and place in the cover letter.

 There is no restriction on the length of manuscripts, number of figures, tables and references, provided that the manuscript is concise and comprehensive.
-The journal publishes Original Article, Reviews, Meta-Analysis, Case Report, Commentaries, etc. For more details about paper type, please refer to the following table.
+The journal publishes Research Article, Reviews, Meta-Analysis, Commentaries, etc. For more details about paper type, please refer to the following table.

 |Manuscript Type||Definition||Abstract||Keywords||Main Text Structure|